-Cash flow forecasting is performed in the operating units of the corporation in and aggregated by corporation finance.
-Corporation finance monitors rolling forecasts of the corporation's liquidity requirements to ensure it has sufficient cash to meet operational needs.
+Cash flow forecasting is performed in the operating units of the Corporation and aggregated by Corporation finance.
+Corporation finance monitors rolling forecasts of the Corporation's liquidity requirements to ensure it has sufficient cash to meet operational needs.
 Such forecasting takes into consideration debt financing plans, covenant compliance, compliance with internal statement of financial position ratio targets and external regulatory requirements.
-The corporation is required to maintain a minimum solvency margin.
+The Corporation is required to maintain a minimum solvency margin.

-Surplus cash held by the operating entities over and above balance required for working capital management is transferred to corporation treasury who then invests surplus cash in money market deposits and government securities, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient head-room as determined by the forecasting process.
+Surplus cash held by the operating entities over and above balance required for working capital management is transferred to Corporation treasury which then invests surplus cash in money market deposits and government securities, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient head-room as determined by the forecasting process.

-The table below analyses the corporation's financial liabilities into relevant maturity groupings based on the remaining period at the reporting period to the contractual maturity date.
+The table below analyses the Corporation's financial liabilities into relevant maturity groupings based on the remaining period at the reporting period to the contractual maturity date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
 Balances due within 12 months equal their carrying balances as the impact of discounting is not significant.

-Figures in N\$ '000 Less than 1 year Total Carrying amount Current liabilities Reinsurance and other payables Insurance liabilities 20 21 178 544 360 440 538 984 178 544 360 440 538 984 178 544 360 440 538 984 2021 Figures in N\$ '000 Less than 1 year Total Carrying amount Current liabilities Reinsurance and other payables Insurance liabilities 20 21 60 353 436 094 60 353 436 094 60 353 436 094 - 496 447 496 447 496 447
+Figures in N\$ '000 Current liabilities Note(s) Less than 1 year Total Carrying amount

+Staff loans 20 178 544 178 544 178 544

+Investments 21 360 440 360 440 360 440

+538 984 538 984 538 984

+Figures in N\$ '000 Note(s) Less than 1 year Total Carrying amount

+Current liabilities

+Staff loans 20 60 353 60 353 60 353

+Investments 21 436 094 436 094 436 094

+496 447 496 447 496 447

+Namibia National Reinsurance Corporation Limited (Registration number 99/369)